udevbe/greenfield/README.md

 # Greenfield
 ### The in-browser wayland compositor [![Build Status](https://travis-ci.org/udevbe/greenfield.svg)](https://travis-ci.org/udevbe/greenfield)

-Greenfield is an entire Wayland compositor running directly in your browser.
-It can run native Wayland applications remotely or it can run [web applications](https://preview.greenfield.app) directly in your browser.
+Greenfield is a [Wayland compositor](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol) written entirely in JavaScript while utilizing WebAssembly for the performance critical parts.
+It can run native Wayland applications remotely or it can run Wayland [web applications](https://preview.greenfield.app) directly in your browser.

+No plugins required.

 For more information, visit the [documentation](https://docs.greenfield.app) page.